rackerlabs/rackspace-how-to/content/managed-operations/sitecore-managedcloud-topologies.md

 ---

 **Note:** To access other Managed Cloud materials, see the [Sitecore Managed Cloud Premium – FAQ](https://support.rackspace.com/how-to/sitecore-cloud-faq/) article.

-The following table describes differences between various Sitecore XP environments for the Sitecore Managed Cloud service, as well as related Azure components.
+The following table describes differences between various Sitecore XP environments for the Sitecore Managed Cloud service, as well as their related Azure components.

-Customers are able to purchase such configurations under both Prod and NonProd SLA.
+Customers can purchase these configurations under both Prod and NonProd SLA's.

 **Note:** Tiers and topologies are subject to availability.
-Check [Sitecore Managed Cloud Premium – FAQ](https://support.rackspace.com/how-to/sitecore-cloud-faq/) for currently supported Tiers for provisioning new Sitecore Managed Cloud sets, as well as for the Microsoft Azure data center compatibility information.
+Check [Sitecore Managed Cloud Premium – FAQ](https://support.rackspace.com/how-to/sitecore-cloud-faq/) for currently supported tiers for provisioning new Sitecore Managed Cloud, as well as for the Microsoft Azure data center compatibility information.

 ### Experience Management

 |Component / Performance Rating | xM1 | xM2 | xM3 | xM4 | xM5 |
 |---|---|---|---|---|---|